Skip to content

 Supervision/Training

-• Supervise an additional pre-practicum student in the fall semester
+• Supervise an additional practicum student in one or more semesters

 • Serve as the lead of a co-led therapy group (if you have already obtained substantial group experience)

-• Assist the Master's Training Coordinator in the provision of group supervision for Master's trainees
+• Assist the Training Coordinator in the provision of group supervision for practicum trainees

 • Participate on the Training Committee